Anorthoscope: History

-Plateau revisited this concept several times in the Correspondance Mathématique et Physique and by January 1836 he finally decided to have the device itself published.
-He sent a box with the instrument to Michael Faraday on 8 January 1836 since they both studied these kind of phenomena.
+Plateau revisited this concept several times in the Correspondance Mathématique et Physique and by January 1836 he had arranged for the device to be released commercially.
+He sent a box with the instrument to Michael Faraday on 8 January 1836, since they both studied this type of optical illusions.
 Faraday had previously inspired Plateau to use a mirror with revolving discs, which helped Plateau to develop his Fantascope a.k.a.
 Phénakisticope.
 Faraday thought the anorthoscope was a beautiful machine with an exceedingly curious and good effect, and mentioned: "It has wonderfully surprised many to whom I have showed it and they all refuse to believe their own eyes and cannot admit that the forms seen are the things looked at".

 The device was marketed starting in 1836 by publishers like Newton & Co in London, Susse in Paris (12 different discs) and J. Duboscq in Paris (at least 18 different discs).

-Plateau apparently first used the name "anorthoscope" in a letter to his mentor / publisher / friend Quetelet.
-He decided to send an example of the device to Miss Quetelet as a gift.
+Plateau apparently first used the name "anorthoscope" in a letter to his mentor, publisher and good friend Adolphe Quetelet, planning to send an example of the device to Miss Quetelet as a gift.
 Soon after, he presented it to the Royal Academy in Brussels in 1836.